Asperger syndrome: History

 Hundreds of books, articles, and websites later described AS and prevalence estimates increased dramatically for ASD, with AS recognized as an important subgroup.
 Whether AS should be seen as distinct from autism, particularly forms of autism sometimes described as "high functioning", became an issue receiving significant attention and disagreement, along with questions about the empirical validation of the DSM-IV and ICD-10 criteria.

 With the publication of the next major editions of the DSM and ICD, the DSM-5 (published in 2013) and the ICD-11 (published in 2018, coming into effect in 2022), AS was eliminated as a separate diagnosis and folded into the autism spectrum.
 A scale of "severity" levels was included in the DSM-5, whereby most people previously diagnosed with AS would have been classified as "level 1"; but these levels are widely opposed by the autistic community and are not included in the ICD-11.
 The ICD-11 characterizes ASD with qualifiers describing the presence of disorders of intellectual development and the degree of functional language impairment; the former diagnosis of Asperger syndrome is characterized as autism spectrum disorder without disorder of intellectual development and with mild or no impairment of functional language.

+According to polls taken by autistic activist Chris Bonnello (primarily of autistic people within the United States and the United Kingdom), self-use of the Asperger label declined from approximately 51 percent to 19 percent between 2018 and 2022.
+This drop followed the 2018 publication of Asperger's Children, a book by historian Edith Sheffer that revealed Asperger, himself, was complicit in the Nazis' murder of disabled children.
+Critics have also rejected the Asperger label for unnecessarily dividing the autistic community and reinforcing the outmoded view of the autistic spectrum as a functioning hierarchy.